darkhelmet/verboselogging/posts/learn-python-in-10-minutes.md

 - tutorial
 - python
 ---
-I found this a long time ago (in a galaxy far, far, away), and it’s still up and still good.
+I found this a long time ago (in a galaxy far, far, away), and it's still up and still good.
 If you want to learn python, fly through this article and you should be good.